The Essential Guide to Borough Market, London

 Spice Mountain

-Huge sacks of spices, dried chillies, and flavoured salts laid out in glorious chaos.
+- Huge sacks of spices, dried chillies, and flavoured salts laid out in glorious chaos.
 This is where you buy something you didn’t know you needed — smoked salts, unusual chilli blends, or spices you’ll struggle to find elsewhere.
+If you’re feeling brave, ask about the Carolina Reaper — the world’s hottest chilli.
+It comes with a health warning for a reason.

 Charcuterie & pantry staples